Analysis | ‘It was inciting,’ ‘provoked by the president’: What GOP senators said before about Trump’s culpability for the Capitol riot

 Cramer then quickly argued, in the same breath, that “it’s not his fault” that people took the actions they did.
 But he’s now in a position of voting that Trump didn’t incite after literally saying Trump’s speech was “inciting.”

-Others pointed the finger at Trump in ways that might also be difficult to explain, but didn’t necessarily come so close to saying he incited the mob.
+Others pointed a finger at Trump in ways that might also be difficult to explain, but didn’t necessarily come so close to saying he incited the mob.

-“I think it was a tragic day, and he was part of it,” said Sen. Roy Blunt (R-Mo.), the No. 4-ranking Senate Republican.
+“I think it was a tragic day, and he was part of it,” said Sen. Roy Blunt (Mo.), the No. 4-ranking Senate Republican.

 The Senate GOP’s No. 2, John Thune (S.D.), added that Trump’s rhetoric “sure didn’t help.”